Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 Older adults are no strangers to sleep troubles.
 Up to 70 percent of them have chronic sleep issues.* And yet sleep apnea — the second-most common sleep disorder in the U.S. — often goes undiagnosed in people over age 65.

-In fact, one study found that more than half of people 65 and older were at high risk for obstructive sleep apnea.
+In fact, one study shows that more than half of people 65 and older were at high risk for obstructive sleep apnea.
 Yet only 8 percent of them had been tested.
-And of those who were tested, a whopping 94 percent were diagnosed with apnea.* Why are there so many missed diagnoses?
+And of those who were, a whopping 94 percent got a diagnosis of apnea.* Why are there so many missed diagnoses?

 “Older people frequently have other health issues that may make sleep apnea harder to diagnose,” says Meir Kryger, MD.
 He’s a professor at the Yale School of Medicine in New Haven, Connecticut.
 “If you’re an overweight 54-year-old male who snores, it’s a piece of cake to diagnose.
 You can do that with a home sleep test,” Dr. Kryger says.
 “But it can be harder to tease out in people over the age of 65 who may have other medical problems.
 If a patient complains to their doctor that they’re very sleepy, their provider often mistakenly assumes it’s a sign of depression, without taking the time to figure out what else is causing that person’s sleepiness.”

-It’s important that people with sleep apnea get diagnosed and treated.
-Untreated sleep apnea has been linked to serious health concerns.
+It’s important that people with sleep apnea be diagnosed and get treatment.
+Untreated sleep apnea is linked to serious health concerns.
 They include:*

 - High blood pressure